What You Need to Know About Your Sewer Line:

 But what they hope you don’t know is that if the pipe is not properly supported from underneath, a belly or dip forms in that new sewer line.
 This dip allows for solids to collect at the bottom of these bellies, and before you know it a clog will form in your brand new sewer line.
 Mock Plumbing takes great pride in what we do and are willing to back up all sewer line re-routes with a TEN YEAR WARRANTY.

 Having to replace a sewer line is one of the more costly and unexpected plumbing repairs a home owner may face.
-There are several factors that will determine the cost, but you can expect to pay anywhere from $1,000 to $2500 in the Baton Rouge area.
+There are several factors that will determine the cost, but you can expect to pay anywhere from $1,000 to $2500 in the Sugar Land area.
 Ensure you won’t spend twice on completing the same job by calling Mock to schedule your sewer reroute today.